davebenson/doom4-walkthrough/README.md

 Continue to the waypoint and an Open the Maintenance Bay Door.

-## Mission 2:  Fight:  Tiny fight in catwalk area with Original Doom Level
+## Mission 2:  Mini Fight 2.2:  Tiny fight in catwalk area with Original Doom Level
 Some Possessed are followed by 3 Imps.
 Go where they originated onto a crane-like catwalk.
 Jump over its left railing, and look for a platform somewhat above you:  jump to it.
 Look for the Lever and pull it.

 Jump back down, keeping an eye out for some Imps that'll spawn right around you.
 You should see the SECRET 2.8, CLASSIC MAP 2.1 "Doom - Hangar" up a small staircase with some Health and Shotgun ammo.